 They both sound pretty good to me, which is why sometimes you can find a Fortune Cat with both of its paws in the air.
 Two paws up can also represent protection.

-While you’ll most commonly see a white Maneki Neko with orange and black spots, there are quite a few color variations and they each have a special meaning.
+While you’ll most commonly see a white Maneki Neko with orange and black spots, there are quite a few color variations of the Maneki Neko and they each have a special meaning.

-5. The Meaning Behind What the Cat Is Wearing and Holding
+5. The Meaning Behind What the Maneki Neko Is Wearing and Holding